10 Reasons to Be Thankful for Nick Saban at Alabama

 Even though we're all distracted with family obligations and Iron Bowl preparations, we felt it was a great time to take a few minutes to reflect on Nick Saban's 10 seasons at Alabama.

 As we've seen at schools like Texas and Notre Dame, success isn't always guaranteed.
-That's what makes Saban's run of nine straight 10-win seasons even more remarkable.
-Plus, the Crimson Tide is riding a 23-game winning streak heading into Saturday's game with Auburn.
+That's what makes Saban's run of ten straight 10-win seasons even more remarkable.
+Now Alabama is headed into another Iron Bowl with a shot at an undefeated regular season.

 Even though we're all enjoying one of the greatest runs in college football, we don't always take enough time to step back and appreciate all that Saban, his coaching staff, and players have accomplished in Tuscaloosa since 2007.